ONSdigital/blaise-nisra-case-processor/README.md

 # Blaise_NISRA_Case_Processor

-The Blaise NISRA Case Processor application is a Windows service that runs on a virtual machine hosting a Blaise 5 server.
+Blaise NISRA Case Processor is a Windows service for processing the NISRA Blaise case data.
+The service runs preiodically on a timer and compares the NISRA data with the data on our servers, rules are applied to use the best data available.
-The application works on a timer and preiodically checks for differences between imported NISRA Blaise data and the data stored on the Blaise server.
-Once any new data is found (data differing from that which is stored on the server), the application will apply a number of conflict resolution rules specified for dealing with differing data.

 # Setup Development Environment